Motor vehicle type approval

-Motor vehicle type approval is the method by which motor vehicles, vehicle trailers and systems, components and separate technical units intended for such vehicles achieve type approval in the European Union (EU).
+Motor vehicle type approval is the method by which motor vehicles, vehicle trailers and systems, components and separate technical units intended for such vehicles achieve type approval in the European Union (EU) or in other UN-ECE member states.
 There is no EU approval body: authorized approval bodies of member states are responsible for type approval, which will be accepted in all member states.

 History

-This is outlined in framework directive Directive 2007/46/EC rules approval schemes of the new motor vehicles and their trailers in the European Union: